airbrake/airbrake-ruby/README.md

 The library supports custom exception attributes.
-This is useful if you work with custom exceptions, which define non-standard attributes and you can't attach any additional data with help of the [`add_filter`](#airbrakeadd_filter) API due to the fact that the data isn't available at confuration time yet.
+This is useful if you work with custom exceptions, which define non-standard attributes and you can't attach any additional data with help of the [`add_filter`](#airbrakeadd_filter) API due to the fact that the data isn't available at configuration time yet.

 In this case, you could define a special hook method on your exception called `#to_airbrake`.
 The method must return a Hash the keys of which must be a subset